ayvacs/chat-message-service/README.md

 An easy interface for sending system messages in Roblox chat on the server and client, optionally using RichText.

+To install, follow the instructions at the top of each script in src/.

 ## API

 ### Server